7D2D/Templates-and-Utilities/README.md

 MultiPlatformExportAssetBundles.cs : Place a copy of this file into your Unity 2018.2 project's asset folder to enable exporting .unity3d bundles that will work correctly on Windows, Linux and Mac OS.

+TagManager.asset : replace the Unity TagManager.Asset file found in every Unity projects ProjectSettings folder with this one.  it is the Tagmanager asset used by TFP.

 ExportAssetBundles.cs : (Old version, Use MultiPlatformExport script) Place a copy of this file into your Unity 2018.2 project's asset folder to enable exporting .unity3d bundles for windows only.

 MecanimTemplate.controller : A generic mecanim controller preconfigured to convert legacy animation to mecanim, or to control the animation of any new mecanim entity.